Checkfront/API/README.md

 Some functionality documented here may not be available to you based on your plan, or access level of your account.

 ## REST Interface

 The Checkfront API uses a REST interface.
 This means that method calls are made over the Internet by sending standard HTTPs GET or POST requests to the Checkfront API REST server.

 Nearly any computer language can be used to communicate over HTTP with the REST server including remote web sites, mobile devices and desktop applications.

 ## Authentication and Encryption

 You can connect to the API using a static token pair or by way of OAuth2.
 A static token can be used for server to server enviorments.

+Every Checkfront account operates in their own segregated environment, secure by a unique domain.
+In most cases, this is : https://your-company.checkfront.com.
+In this document this will be referred to as your Checkfront URL or your-company.checkfront.com (this may differ depending on your country).

 ### Token Pair ###

-Token pairs are static and do not need to be refreshed.
+Unline OAuth2, token pairs are static and do not need to be refreshed.
 Use this in server to server integrations where the route to the API is trusted.

 All token authenticated queries to the API are required to be made over a SSL.

 Token Pairs are sent over basic auth.
 The API Key is used as the User, and the API Secret is used for the Password.

-*Token Pair Endpoint*
+**Token Pair Endpoint**

     https://your-company.checkfront.com/api/3.0/